Pagure/pagure/doc/usage/project_settings.rst

 `Activate comment editing`
 --------------------------

-This boolean enables or disables editing comments.
+This Boolean enables or disables editing comments.

 After commenting on a ticket or a pull-request, the admins of the project and the author of the comment may be allowed to edit the comment.